lzwjava/blog-source/notes/2025-06-30-rust-one-liner-en.md

 ---
-title: "Rust One-Liner with Shell Chaining"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Rust One-Liner with Shell Chaining
 translated: false
-generated: true
 ---

 You're hitting on a common desire for experienced developers coming from languages like Python, Ruby, or JavaScript, where you often have a single command to execute a script directly.
 Rust, being a compiled language, has a slightly different workflow by default.